wenbinyugroup/ivabs/docs/source/ivabs/install.rst

 Request VABS license
 --------------------
-VABS is a commercial code.
-Please qequest VABS license from `AnalySwift <http://analyswift.com/software-trial/>`_.
+VABS is a commercial code distributed along with iVABS.
+However, you need to request a license from `AnalySwift <http://analyswift.com/software-trial/>`_.
-Put the license file in ``ivabs-folder``.
+Put the license file in ``ivabs``.